Healthy Apple Muffins

 This post may include affiliate links.
 Thank you for your support.

-These healthy apple cinnamon muffins are made with a blend of whole wheat and all-purpose flour.
-They’re loaded with fall flavor and extra moist thanks to pumpkin!
+These healthy apple muffins are made with whole wheat flour and sweetened with coconut sugar.
+They’re packed with fall flavor and extra moist thanks to pumpkin puree!

-These muffins are hearty, moist, and have the perfect amount of sweetness from the brown sugar and apple chunks.
-As with most muffins, they’re great paired with a cup of coffee on a chilly fall morning.
+These muffins are hearty, moist and have the perfect amount of sweetness from the coconut sugar and apple chunks.
+As with most muffins, they pair great with a cup of coffee like my pumpkin spice latte on a chilly fall morning.

 • whole wheat flour – packed with protein, fiber, vitamins and minerals, it is really easy to bake with and provides and added boost of nutrients!
 I use Bob’s Red Mill 100% Stone Ground Whole Wheat Flour.